-Relationships, Sexual Health and Parenthood As part of our Health and Wellbeing curriculum, all learners will participate in lessons covering 'Relationships, Sexual Health and Parenthood'.
+Relationships, Sexual Health and Parenthood

+As part of our Health and Wellbeing curriculum, all learners will participate in lessons covering 'Relationships, Sexual Health and Parenthood'.

 At Muiredge Primary School, we aim to provide a safe environment for this necessary learning to take place to ensure learners are supported, receive the right information and are able to communicate their feelings.

 Muiredge's RSHP teaching is designed to be progressively developed as an important part of our curriculum in a way that is suitable to the age of our learners.
 It is important that at each stage learners have opportunities to develop emotionally and to use their emotions and skills to guide positive behaviour and help them make sense of the world they live in.

 A resource titled 'RHSP' is used across our local authority to support the delivery of this aspect of the curriculum in our school.
 All content is age and stage appropriate for learners, organised by Curriculum for Excellence Levels, from Early Level through to Senior Phase.
 Our teachers deliver lessons in a sensitive manner and will adapt lessons to suit the needs of all learners.

-Inter Disciplinary Learning (IDL) Pupils' skills and learning are developed through a range of interdisciplinary learning contexts.
+Inter Disciplinary Learning (IDL)

+Pupils' skills and learning are developed through a range of interdisciplinary learning contexts.
 Interdisciplinary studies, based upon groupings of experiences and outcomes from within and across curriculum areas, can provide relevant, challenging and enjoyable learning experiences and stimulating contexts to meet the varied needs of pupils.
-We are currently developing our IDL studies and have been exploring using 'Quests' which allow learners to develop a wide range of Higher Order Thinking skills and apply these to a range of activities through the posing of a question rather than a specific topic.
+We are currently developing our IDL studies and have been using whole school 'Quests' which allow learners to develop a wide range of skills and apply these to a variety of activities.

 Revisiting a concept or skill from different perspectives deepens understanding and can also make the curriculum more coherent and meaningful from the learner's point of view.

 Interdisciplinary studies can also take advantage of opportunities to work with partners who are able to offer and support enriched learning experiences and opportunities for young people's wider involvement in society.

-Spiritual, social, moral and cultural values (religious observance) The policy in Muiredge is to hold weekly assemblies in which the pupils take an active part.
+Spiritual, social, moral and cultural values (religious observance)

 Within the RME programme the children learn about life within the world religions of Christianity, Islam and Judaism.
 Children make visits to the Mosque, the Synagogue and the Church to learn about different forms of worship.

+Per The Best You Can Best

 Fiona McKibbin from Uddingston Old Parish is our local minister.
 Fiona visits the school regularly to take assemblies and she visits classes to support teachers in delivering some aspects of the RME programme.
 We also have links with Park Church in Uddingston.

-Rights of Parents/Carers Scottish Government Ministers consider that religious observance complements religious education and is an important contribution to pupils' development.
+Rights of Parents/Carers

+Scottish Government Ministers consider that religious observance complements religious education and is an important contribution to pupils' development.
 It should also have a role in promoting the ethos of a school by bringing pupils together and creating a sense of community.
 There is a statutory provision for parents to withdraw children from participation in religious observance.
 This right of parents' wishes will be respected.
 Where a child is withdrawn from religious observance, schools will make suitable arrangements for the child to participate in a worthwhile alternative activity.
-Equalities Integral to this guidance is the principle of mutual respect.
-The diversity of belief and tradition provides an ideal context in which pupils can learn about, and so learn from, what is important in the lives of themselves and others.
-South Lanarkshire's guidance recognises and welcomes diversity and promotes respectful understanding.
-Parents may request that their children be permitted to be absent in order to celebrate recognised religious events.
-Advance notice should be provided to the school when children will be absent.
-Appropriate requests will be granted and the pupil noted as an authorised absentee in the register.